-Why are farmers using so much pesticides and herbicides?
+Why are farmers using so many pesticides and herbicides?

 In past practices, farmers would alternately rest fields, rotate their crops or plow under cover-crops in order to replenish the soil.
 These practices also helped to maintain the mineral content of the soil.
 But during the latter half of the 20th century, the old ways of sustainable farming practices were replaced by industrial farm operations which are dependent on chemical fertilizers (consisting mainly of nitrogen, potassium and phosphorus), along with pesticides and herbicides in order to produce food for the world.